Clal Biotechnology Industries

 Private Equity Round in 2013

-Avraham Pharmaceuticals Ltd. is a privately held pharmaceutical company based in Yavne, Israel, established in 2010.
-The company focuses on developing innovative treatments for neurodegenerative disorders.
-Its lead product candidate, Ladostigil, is aimed at addressing mild cognitive impairment and is designed to incorporate neuroprotective mechanisms, including the reduction of oxidative stress and microglial activation, as well as the inhibition of pro-inflammatory cytokines.
-Avraham Pharmaceuticals has raised $9 million to support a European Phase II proof-of-concept efficacy trial for Ladostigil in patients with Alzheimer's disease.
+Avraham Pharmaceuticals Ltd. is a privately held pharmaceutical company based in Yavne, Israel, founded in 2010.
+The company focuses on the development of innovative products for the treatment and prevention of neurodegenerative disorders.
+Its lead product candidate, Ladostigil, is designed for mild cognitive impairment and employs a combination of neuroprotective mechanisms, including the reduction of oxidative stress, inhibition of pro-inflammatory cytokines, and modulation of microglial activation.
+Avraham Pharmaceuticals has raised funding to support clinical trials, including a European Phase II proof-of-concept efficacy trial for Alzheimer's disease, aimed at validating the effectiveness of Ladostigil.

 Gamida Cell